 Alport Syndrome is a genetic disease characterised by progressive chronic kidney disease with symptoms of haematuria, sensorineural deafness and ocular abnormalities.
 In majority of the patients, the inheritance is X-linked with mutations of the gene coding for α5 chain of type IV collagen.

-This results in thinning of lamina densa of glomerular basement membrane with areas of multi-layering producing a basket weave appearance.
+This results in thinning of the lamina densa of the glomerular basement membrane, with areas of multi-layering producing a basket weave appearance.
 In later stages of the disease, glomerulosclerosis, interstitial fibrosis and tubular atrophy occur.
 There is no definitive treatment for Alport syndrome but ACE Inhibitors are given to reduce proteinuria and progression of renal disease as well as to control hypertension.